-- Admit a minimum of six new students each year
+- Admission of a minimum of six new students each year

-- Provide access to a menu of courses for credit, non-credit, or auditing
+- Providing access to catalog courses with credit, non-credit or auditing options

-- Create appropriate supports for students in classroom settings
+- Creating appropriate support for students in classroom settings

-- Assist students in locating appropriate residential options
+- Assisting students in locating appropriate residential options

-- Produce on/off-campus work opportunities and internships including job coaching services
+- Producing on- and off-campus work opportunities and internships, including job coaching services

-- Collaborate with Vocational Rehabilitation Services and Department of Labor and Regulation, Disability Employment Initiative, Department of Education and Division of Developmental Disabilities and other agencies
+Augie Access collaborates with Vocational Rehabilitation Services and Department of Labor and Regulation, Disability Employment Initiative, Department of Education and Division of Developmental Disabilities and other agencies.